nberkow/pdb-phrases/README.md

 </p>
 Bracelet: MAKVLT

-Where it comes from: A rabbit <br>
+**Where it comes from:** A rabbit
-Where it really comes from: Karma
+**Where it really comes from:** Karma

-The Lyric “Me and karma vibe like that”
+**The Lyric:** “Me and karma vibe like that”

-What it says about you: You don’t get upset about little things like, for example, your life’s work being owned by some music industry bro.
+**What it says about you:** You don’t get upset about little things like, for example, your life’s work being owned by some music industry bro.
 You know that what goes around comes around

-Other options: <br>
+**Other options:**
-TTMATI — You’re On Your Own Kid <br>
+TTMATI — You’re On Your Own Kid
 SSTSFTT — Mastermind

 ## Debut